 Before preparing a victim impact statement, it is important to know that when it is accepted by the court it becomes part of the court case.
 This means that the victim or author of the statement could be subjected to possible cross-examination, the offender can read the statement (but not keep a copy), the statement becomes a public document (except in relation to children) and the media may gain access to the statement and report on the contents of the statement that are read out or referred to in court.

 Whilst a police officer may not suggest the content of your victim impact statement, they may provide you with information on how to ensure your victim impact statement complies with legislation.
-Further information on when a victim impact statement can be prepared, the requirements and information that should be contained in the victim impact statement and assistance in preparing a victim impact statement can be obtained from:
+For more information on making a victim impact statement in the local, district or supreme court visit https://www.victimsservices.justice.nsw.gov.au/